 Who Determines the Level of the Charge?

-Even when the incident is simply an argument that got out of hand, there is a serious stigma for domestic violence at every level of law enforcement and reporting.
+Even when the incident is simply an argument that got out of hand in Phoenix, there is a serious stigma for domestic violence at every level of law enforcement and reporting.
 An officer who responds to a domestic dispute has to use his or her best judgment when making arrests, and one person may be arrested even though the fight involved both parties.

-For domestic violence to be added to a charge, a domestic relationship must exist between the two parties.
+For domestic violence to be added to a charge in Phoenix, a domestic relationship must exist between the two parties.
 This includes, but is not limited to:

 - A relationship of marriage or former marriage between the parties